ArchRAG: Attributed Community-based Hierarchical Retrieval-Augmented Generation: Experiments

 In {GGraphRAG}, all communities below the selected level are first retrieved, and then the LLM is used to filter out irrelevant communities.
 This process can be viewed as utilizing the LLM as a {\it retriever} to find relevant communities within the corpus.
 According to the selected level of communities~\shortcite{edge2024local}, {GGraphRAG} can be further categorized into {C1} and {C2}, representing high-level and intermediate-level communities, respectively, with {C2} as the default.

 \paragraph{Metrics \& Implementation.} For the specific QA tasks, we use Accuracy and Recall to evaluate performance on the first two datasets based on whether gold answers are included in the generations instead of strictly requiring exact matching, following \shortcite{schick2024toolformer,mallen2022not,asai2023self}.
-We also use the official metrics of BLEU, METEOR, and ROUGE-l F1 in the NarrativeQA dataset.
+We also use the official metrics of BLEU, METEOR, and ROUGE-L F1 in the NarrativeQA dataset.
 For the abstract QA task, we follow prior work \shortcite{edge2024local} and adopt a head-to-head comparison approach using an LLM evaluator (GPT-4o).
 Overall, we utilize four evaluation dimensions: Comprehensiveness, Diversity, Empowerment, and Overall.
 For implementation, we mainly use Llama 3.1-8B \shortcite{dubey2024llama} as the default LLM and use nomic-embed-text \shortcite{nussbaum2024nomic} as the text embedding model.
 We use KNN for graph augmentation and the weighted Leiden algorithm for community detection.
 For retrieval item $k$, we search the same number of items at each layer, with $k=5$ as the default.
 All methods are required to complete index construction and query execution within 3 days, respectively.
-Additional details are provided in the appendix, and our codes are provided in the supplementary material.

 \definecolor{c1}{RGB}{216,174,174} \definecolor{c2}{RGB}{224,175,107} \definecolor{c3}{RGB}{222,117,123} \definecolor{c4}{RGB}{250, 221, 104}

 \definecolor{c5}{RGB}{174,223,172}

 \definecolor{c9}{RGB}{190,150,210}